 A tapeworm begins its journey as an egg existing within the intestinal tract of a living host.
-It then finds a new host when ingested by an animal through contaminated vegetation.
+It then finds a new host when ingested by an animal through tainted vegetation.
 Ultimately, it finds a human host when a person eats undercooked and tapeworm-infected meat.
 While the inside of the human body has many organisms and bacteria living in it, a tapeworm might be one of the most ruthless invading parasites.
-As for people crazy enough to try the tapeworm diet, they could find themselves in a potentially fatal position.
+As for people strange enough to try the tapeworm diet, they could find themselves in a disastrous position.

 The Tapeworm Has A Three-Stage Life Cycle

 Tapeworms begin their lives as eggs.
 The eggs typically get ingested by cows or pigs via spoiled vegetation.
 The eggs hatch inside of their animal host and invade the animal's organs and tissues.
 When a human being eats the meat of the infected animal, that infection passes to the person.

 The tapeworm's scolex attaches to the intestines and begins its parasitic journey inside of its human host.

 A Tapeworm Has Two Organs: A Scolex And Proglottid